-Interest Rate under the Revolver

-Borrowings LIBOR plus 2.25% or base rate plus 1.25%.
+Borrowings Letters of Credit Available Borrowings Interest Rate under the Revolver LIBOR plus 2.25% or base rate plus 1.25%.

-Letters of Credit 1.50% to 2.50%.

-Available Borrowings 0.38% to 0.5%.
+1.50% to 2.50%.
+0.38% to 0.5%.

-The Senior Credit Facility contains financial covenants which require us to maintain the following ratios, as computed at the end of each fiscal quarter for the immediately preceding four quarter-period:
+The Senior Credit Facility contains financial covenants which require us to maintain the following ratios, as computed at the end of each fiscal guarter for the immediately preceding four guarter-period: